jadar/DeveloperCapes/README.md

 <a name="usage"/>
 ###Usage:

-  Once Developer Capes is in your classpath somehow, you are going to want to add this to your mod when it initilizes.
+  Once Developer Capes is in your classpath somehow, you are going to want to add this to your mod when it initialized.
 *Note: Does not need to go into a ClientProxy method anymore.
 Can go anywhere, really.*
 ```java
 DevCapesUtil.getInstance().addTxtUrl($CAPES_TXT_URL);